eza-community/eza/README.md

     nix run github:cafkafk/eza

-Nix will built eza and run it.
+Nix will build eza and run it.

 If you want to pass arguments this way, use e.g. `nix run github:cafkafk/eza -- -ol`.